-Patrick J. Greene, Jr. is a partner in Peckar & Abramson's Government Contracts Practice.
+Patrick J. Greene, Jr. is a partner and co-chair of Peckar & Abramson's Government Contracting & Infrastructure Practice, leading the firm's state and local government contracting efforts.
 In over 30 years of practice, Pat has advised some of the nation’s largest construction contractors regarding performance and compliance issues in contracting in the public and private sectors, including, especially, federal government contracting.

 “It is gratifying that we strive constantly to help our clients execute projects effectively and profitably – with an avoidance of litigation.
 But it is equally gratifying to recognize that our clients know, if litigation becomes necessary, we will aggressively and effectively pursue our clients’ interests in any forum in the country or the world.”

 An important consideration in defense against defective construction work claims is the availability and application of insurance coverage under commercial general liability, professional malpractice and subcontractor default insurance policies.
 Pat and his team are well versed in the complexities of obtaining coverage for occurrences involving construction defects under standard and nonstandard insurance provisions.
 They also advise regarding the establishment and maintenance of insurance programs, including issues of cost recovery and disclosure under pertinent contract provisions and regulations, such as the FAR cost principles.

 A significant aspect of Pat’s practice involves advising construction and non-construction clients regarding allegations under the False Claims Act and defending against such claims in multiple jurisdictions.
 Pat has defended construction contractors, medical service providers and product suppliers/installers against False Claims Act allegations asserted by U.S. Attorney’s offices, the U.S. Department of Justice and Qui Tam relators throughout the United States and has represented contractors in related debarment and suspension administrative proceedings.
 Pat’s cases have included the representation of insureds through specialized insurance programs that provide for the defense of false claims actions.

 Drawing upon his extensive experience in representing government contractors in day-to-day performance issues, claims presentation and litigation and False Claims Act proceedings, Pat advises and helps clients implement compliance programs, contracting procedures and cost- recovery systems that allow contractors to perform their contracts in a compliant, yet profitable, manner.